aadilmallick/ez-arduino/README.md

 ## Installation

+This library is officially apart of the Arduino library manager.
+Just download it directly from the IDE!
+But you also have these two options if you prefer to do manual installation:

 ### Git install

 1. Download any libraries using the arduino IDE, like the `Servo` library.
 This should create a `/home/Arduino/Libraries` folder.